 Environmental manager: job description

-Environmental managers advise organisations on how to minimise their impact on the environment.
-This involves developing schemes for waste management, renewable energy, recycling, pollution reduction and pollution prevention.
+Environmental managers advise organisations on how to minimise their impact on the environment and, in some cases, oversee the delivery of impact reduction strategies.
+They typically develop and then measure the success of the schemes for waste management, renewable energy, recycling, pollution reduction and pollution prevention.

 - implementing environmental policies and practices